 Some of the information you will find in the following page may be outdated:

-Arduino installation on Linux Mint is easier than going to sleep (at least, it is to me).
+Arduino installation on Linux Mint is a very simple process, because the Arduino toolkit is in the official Mint software repositories.
 On a DSL/ISDN connection, you should be ready in no time.

-installs the Arduino IDE.
-Enter the root password when prompted and accept the installation.
+This will install the Arduino IDE.
+You will need to be logged on as an administrator to complete this process.
+Enter your password when prompted and accept the installation.

 This allows you to communicate via a serial port (which should follow the format